tickBit/C64-6510-code/README.md

 ## Some more info

-I'm planning to put in this repo some C64's 6510 codes..
+I'm planning to put into this repo some C64's 6510 codes..